How To Start A Blog: The Definitive Guide

 Focus All Your Effort on SEO

-SEO is powerful, but if you spend all your time focusing on writing SEO content, your content will probably suck, be really boring and no one will want to read it.
-If you’re first learning how to start a blog, it’s best not to focus too much on this.
+SEO is powerful, but if you spend all your time focusing on writing SEO content, your content will probably suck, and no one will want to read it.
+If you’re first learning how to start a blog, it’s best not to focus too much on this and simply focus on writing.

-Better Advice: Write for people first, then search engines second.
+Better Advice: Write for people first and search engines second.

 Completely Neglect SEO